heiyukidev/generator-hy-mean/README.md

 ```

 >This server will automaticly Concat and minify when changes are introduced to your Front end Code

+## Installing new Bower dependencies

+All new Bower Javascript dependencies have to be included in gulpfile.js in the libs section
+This process is required for gulp to read those libraries

 ### IMPORTANT!
 Adding javascript files outised of the components/pages/assets folders will not be visible to Gulp.